fuzzygroup/blog/_posts/2020-01-27-rails-test-basics.md

     rails test -v -f test/helpers/application_helper.rb

+and to run just one specific test:

+    rails test test/controllers/labels_controller_test.rb:9

+Note: RSpec is very good at running the next test if the line number shifts a bit (example you put in :8 but you added a line so its actually :9).
+With standard rails test, you get this madness:

+    ❯ rails test test/controllers/projects_controller_test.rb:17
+    Running via Spring preloader in process 95090
+    Run options: --seed 52687

+    # Running:

+    Finished in 0.010622s, 0.0000 runs/s, 0.0000 assertions/s.
+    0 runs, 0 assertions, 0 failures, 0 errors, 0 skips

+The 0 runs, 0 assertions, 0 failures, 0 errors, 0 skips can best be interpreted as:

+> Yo!
+Hoser!
+I don't know what to do here so I'm going to confuse you deliberately.
+Ha Haw!

 ## Death to Fixtures; Viva La Factory Bot

 Within the RSpec world, we long, long ago tossed out the concept of static fixtures and embraced the world of Factories via [FactoryBot](https://github.com/thoughtbot/factory_bot/blob/master/GETTING_STARTED.md).
 I haven't used classical Rails testing with FactoryBot before but here's what to do: